Rideshare Sexual Assault Cases

 - Call 911 for emergency services.
 A medical professional will examine and conduct a series of tests to collect evidence.
 This is known as a “rape kit.”
 It is also imperative that the police file an official police report.
 Make sure to share important information with the police, such as the rideshare driver’s information and a description of the vehicle they were driving in.
 Both of these details can be found on the app.

 - Report the assault to Uber or Lyft as soon as possible.
-It is imperative for you to report the sexual assault so that the ridesharing company can initiate an investigation and look into the driver’s history.
+It is essential for you to report the sexual assault so that the rideshare company can initiate an investigation and look into the driver’s history.

 - Gather evidence.
 Sexual assault can leave a victim feeling shameful and wanting to crawl out of their skin.
 While this is understandable, it is crucial to acquire any type of evidence that will help the victim file a claim against the perpetrator.
 It can be difficult to revisit this horrific incident.
 Once you are mentally and emotionally able, try to document exactly what happened.
-This includes having the date, time, and location of where the assault took place, personal information of the rideshare driver, and any other details that you believe would help strengthen your case.
+This includes having the date, time, and location of where the assault took place, the rideshare driver’s personal information, and any other details that you believe would help strengthen your case.